 Fabulous Fashion has been conceived by head of exhibitions Harriet Shapiro and guest curator Wayne Mahler, and designed by Doreen Pastore.

-Fabulous Fashion is presented with generous support from The Arthur F. and Alice E. Adams Foundation, Bloomingdale’s, and the Felicia Fund.
+Fabulous Fashion is generously supported by The Arthur F. and Alice E. Adams Foundation, Bloomingdale’s, and The Felicia Fund.